-A licensed land surveyor has gone to school and in many cases has a degree in Civil Engineering or similar field.
-They have passed a 12-hour exam, have years of experience and are experts in measurement and the legal aspects of boundaries.
+- A Professional Land Surveyor has gone to school and in many cases has a degree in Civil Engineering or similar field.
+They have passed a 12-hour exam, have years of professional experience and are experts in measurement and the legal aspects of boundaries.

-A licensed land surveyor can help you navigate the complex process of getting your map approved and recorded with your local municipality, saving you time and money and keeping your project on track.
+- A licensed land surveyor can help you navigate the complex process of getting your map approved and recorded.

 - In case of a problem down the road, you will want to have someone you can call to back up the work you paid for and assist you in court, if necessary.
 Only a licensed land surveyor can be called as an expert witness in the event of a boundary dispute.